 Don’t you just love the kind of DIY stuff that is gorgeous without any effort whatsoever on your part, + it’s actually good for you?
 This recipe also has a mild, refreshing flavor that is just as enchanting as the color.
 I like mine without lemon, but a little citrus can help make the taste more familiar if you are new to herbs.

-In the book, I call for garnishing with a sprig lavender, but you can use a little tulsi, too (like I did in the photo shoot.
-Again, my luck with lavender was not great this year.)
+In the book, I call for garnishing with a sprig lavender, but you can use a little tulsi, too (like I did in the photos).
 A fancy glass makes it extra special, or you can just as easily mix it up in a single serving bottle of sparkling water while you are on the go.

 Lavender Tulsi Sparkling Water